3.67 from 3 votes

 2 step by step photos, the first with roasted potatoes in the airfryer tray and the second with the potatoes in a bowl.

-• Make sure the air fryer is preheated before adding the potatoes so the outsides crisp up nicely.
+• Preheat the air fryer before adding the potatoes so the outsides crisp up nicely.

-• Arrange the potatoes in a single layer, making sure they do not overlap much.
+• Cooking frozen roast potatoes in air fryer is so easy, just make sure to arrange the potatoes in a single layer, making sure they do not overlap much.

-• Shake the basket or flip the potatoes every 5-10 minutes to make sure they brown on all sides.
+• Shake the basket or flip the frozen roast potatoes in air fryer every 5-10 minutes to make sure they brown on all sides.

 Golden browned roast potatoes in a patterned white and bowl with a small bowl of salt behind on a blue cloth.

-Reheat the cold leftover potatoes by placing them in an airfryer that has been preheated to 350℉ (177℃) for 3-5 minutes or until heated through.
+Reheat: Reheat the cold leftover potatoes by placing them in an airfryer that has been preheated to 350°F (177°C) for 3-5 minutes or until heated through for crispy frozen roast potatoes.

 FAQs

-Can you cook frozen roast potatoes in an air fryer?
+Can you make frozen roast potatoes in air fryer without adding oil?

 Print